ssvlabs/gitbook-docs/docs/developers/testnet.md

 ### tSSV Faucet <a href="#id-652a6sxy0wse" id="id-652a6sxy0wse"></a>

-The tSSV Faucet is a web interface that distributes small amounts of SSV tokens on the Holesky network for validators registration to the ssv.network and testing purposes.
+The tSSV Faucet is a web interface that distributes small amounts of SSV tokens on the Holesky (and Hoodi soon) network for validators registration to the ssv.network and testing purposes.

 https://faucet.ssv.network/